Sonic World (level)

 According to a Retro Gamer Magazine article, Sonic World was a prototype Sonic Adventure, compiled based on what work had been done on the Sega Saturn version of the game.
-This was also revealed in a trivia section in Prima's Official Strategy Guide for Sonic Advance 2 strategy guide.
+This was also revealed in a trivia section in Prima's Official Strategy Guide for Sonic Advance 2.

 There are several Museums which contain information about Sonic's previous games, not to mention trivia about appearances outside of the games.
 Each museum is listed below:

 A museum which has two entrances.
 The "good" entrance, which has a Sonic statue by the door, contains information and sketches about Sonic, Tails, Knuckles, and friends.
 All four of these are selectable from a menu.
-The "bad" side, which a statue of Robotnik by the door, contains information and sketches about Eggman and Badniks from Sonic the Hedgehog, Sonic the Hedgehog 2, Sonic the Hedgehog 3, and Sonic & Knuckles.
+The "bad" side, which a statue of Dr. Eggman by the door, contains information and sketches about Eggman and Badniks from Sonic the Hedgehog, Sonic the Hedgehog 2, Sonic the Hedgehog 3, and Sonic & Knuckles.

 The artwork of both the Character House, and the Art Gallery, can be found here.

 The Music Shop has music and sound effects from all the games contained on the CD, except for the music and sound effects of Sonic World.

 This museum contains videos related to Sonic.
 Below is a list of the available videos: